mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/Project2_Continuous Control/report.md

 Also, experience replay improves learning through repetition.
 By doing multiple passes over the data, our agents have multiple opportunities to learn from a single experience tuple.
 This is particularly useful for state-action pairs that occur infrequently within the environment.

-The implementation of the replay buffer can be found [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/ddpg_agent.py#L167) in the `ddpg_agent.py` file of the source code.

-##### &nbsp;

 ### 4. Results
 Once all of the various components of the algorithm were in place, my agent was able to solve the 20 agent Reacher environment.
 Again, the performance goal is an average reward of at least +30 over 100 episodes, and over all 20 agents.

 The graph below shows the final results.
 The best performing agent was able to solve the environment starting with the 12th episode, with a top mean score of 39.3 in the 79th episode.
-The complete set of results and steps can be found in [this notebook](Continuous_Control_v8.ipynb).
+The complete set of results and steps can be found in [this notebook](Continuous_Control.ipynb).

 <img src="assets/results-graph.png" width="70%" align="top-left" alt="" title="Results Graph" />